jgelb/FinalProjectCheckers/README.md

 The computer moves based on a simple AI, which has a prioritized set of situations to look for.

 See if you can beat the computer by taking all of its pieces!
+We can't beat the game, and we made it, so either the AI is good, or we are really bad at checkers.